 Religious nonmedical health care institution items & services

-Religious nonmedical health care institutions provide care and services to people who don't accept conventional medical care because of their religious beliefs.
-Medicare may cover items and services in religious nonmedical health care institutions (RNHCIs) only if you qualify for inpatient hospital or skilled nursing facility (SNF) care.
+Religious nonmedical health care institutions provide care and services to people who don't accept standard medical care because of their religious beliefs.
+Medicare may cover items and services in religious nonmedical health care institutions only if you qualify for inpatient hospital or skilled nursing facility (SNF) care.
 Medicare will only cover the inpatient non-religious, nonmedical items and services, like room and board, unmedicated wound dressings, or use of a simple walker (items or services that don’t require a doctor’s order or prescription).

 Medicare doesn’t cover the religious portion of this type of care.
 However, Medicare Part A (Hospital Insurance) covers inpatient non-religious, non-medical care when all of these conditions apply: